xyliatgithub/EN650654-2025/LabOne/readme.md

 2. Please complete the following **additional tasks**:
 •	In **Task 5 - Directly Spoofing Response to User**, use tcpdump on the "User" machine to capture all the DNS packets.
-•	Since you know the IP address of the local DNS server, if there are any DNS responses that are NOT coming from the DNS server, then those DNS responses might be the spoofed packets coming from the attacker.
-Are you able to use tcpdump to specifically capture those spoofed DNS packets?
+•	Are you able to use tcpdump to specifically capture only those spoofed DNS packets?
 Explain why or why not clearly.
 If not, how do you detect such attacks that may include additional processing steps?
 Please specifically describe your attempts.

 ## Notes